effendiian/IGME330_review/exercises/1b-random-walker/README.md

-# HW - Random Walker
+# HW - Random Walker #

-Random walks are a process consisting of a sequence of steps of whose characteristics (such as magnitude and direction) is determined by chance - https://en.wikipedia.org/wiki/Random_walk
+[Random walks](https://en.wikipedia.org/wiki/Random_walk) are a process consisting of a sequence of steps of whose characteristics (such as magnitude and direction) is determined by chance.

 Random walks are studied in many fields:

 - the "random walk hypothesis" is used to model shares prices and other factors.
 - random walks describe the statistical properties of genetic drift
 - random walks are used as simplified models of physical Brownian motion and diffusion such as the random movement of molecules in liquids and gases
 - random walks are used to describe individual animal movements

-## I. Assignment & Start Code
+## I. Assignment & Start Code ##

 Try to do something interesting by adding on to the code below - ideas:

 - multiple walkers & colors
 - biased movements  - ex. tend to move right and down
 - "wrapping" or "bouncing" walkers